seanox/aspect-js-tutorial/README.md

 # Description
 The tutorial guides you through the creation of a SPA (Single-Page-Application) with [Seanox aspect-js](https://github.com/seanox/aspect-js).
-Using an example of a frontend for time booking, the implementation from the prototype to the final application is explained step by step.
+Using a small example, the implementation is explained step by step from the prototype to the finished application.

 The tutorial is based on understanding and visualizing the differences of the the serveral steps and therefore requires a program for comparison.